MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/transfer-or-seize-fsmo-roles-in-ad-ds.md

 We recommend that you transfer Operation Master roles in the following scenarios:

-- The current role holder is operational and can be accessed on the network by the new FSMO owner.
+- The current role holder is operational and can be accessed on the network by the new Operation Master owner.
 - You're gracefully demoting a DC that currently owns Operation Master roles that you want to assign to a specific DC in your Active Directory forest.
 - The DC that currently owns Operation Master roles is being taken offline for scheduled maintenance, and you have to assign specific Operation Master roles to live DCs.
 You may have to transfer roles to perform operations that affect the FSMO owner.
 This is especially true for the PDC Emulator role.
 This is a less important issue for the RID master role, the Domain naming master role, and the Schema master roles.

 We recommend that you seize Operation Master roles in the following scenarios:

-- The current role holder is experiencing an operational error that prevents an FSMO-dependent operation from completing successfully, and you can't transfer the role.
+- The current role holder is experiencing an operational error that prevents an Operation Master-dependent operation from completing successfully, and you can't transfer the role.
 - You use the `Uninstall-ADDSDomainController -ForceRemoval` or `dcpromo /forceremoval` command to force-demote a DC that owns an Operation Master role.

   > [!IMPORTANT]